asmaib/CodeAlpha_CloudBusPass/README.md

 1. User enters name and selects a bus from the dropdown.
 2. Price, origin, and destination are auto-filled.
-3. User enters a seat number.
+3. The user enters a seat number.
-4. System checks availability if the seat is already booked or not and stores data in SQLite DB.
+4. System checks availability if the seat is already booked or not, and stores data in the SQLite DB.
 5. Displays a success or error message accordingly.

 ---